60+ years of Jet boating

-After 59 years of providing Queenstown’s first and finest Jet boat experience, you could say ‘Jet boating is in our blood’.
+After 60 years of providing Queenstown’s first and finest Jet boat experience, you could say ‘Jet boating is in our blood’, and we have a few stories to tell!

 Early Jet boat Industry

 The brothers eventually convinced the six-person Christian Trust to invest in the operation by buying its own Hamilton Jet – the price was £1200.
-So began one of Queenstown’s most successful and enduring tourist operations, establishing the world’s first commercial Jet boat tour.
+So began one of Queenstown’s most successful and enduring tourist operations, establishing the world’s first commercial Jet boat tour Kawarau Jet.

 In 1960, Kawarau Jet Services moved operations from the Frankton Jetty near the Frankton Campground to the Queenstown Main Town Pier.
 This was at the urging of the then Borough Council.
 The council were keen to benefit from the increasingly popular tourism operation.
 Soon after, the Shotover extension was added providing a true safari from the Queenstown Main Town Pier.
 This involved a journey down the Kawarau and up the Shotover river, through the Canyons and under the Edith Cavell Bridge as far as the Oxenbridge Tunnel and return to Queenstown.